mozilla/releases-comm-central/docs/architecture/folder_storage.md

 # Foundational concepts

-It is imortant to note that locally each folder will contain both:
+It is important to note that locally each folder will contain both:

 * message database file - contains metadata about each message in the folder (relatively small)